theboxxob/bct-campaign-manager/README.md

 Here, --payment_address, is an optional parameter to add a crypto address where participant will be paid.
 The address will be visible in the CSV also for less manual filling.

-Add a payment address to an existing campaign participant:
+Add a payment address to an existing round participant:

 ```python3 main.py round add_payment_address CAMPAIGN_NAME ROUND_NUMBER BITCOINTALK_UID PAYMENT_ADDRESS```